FunctionLab/otari-manuscript/README.md

 ### Inference and variant effect prediction

-If you are interested in running the Otari framework on your own list of variants, you can refer to the [otari](https://github.com/FunctionLab/otari) repository.
+If you are interested in running the Otari framework on a list of variants, you can refer to the [otari](https://github.com/FunctionLab/otari) repository.

 ## Code for results/figures